 That's Our Parish

-Understanding our heritage: Surveys and recording of heritage features in the landscape and undertaking Local Landscape Character Assessments in 11 Parishes
+Understanding our heritage: Surveys and recording of heritage features in the landscape and undertaking a number of Local Landscape Character Assessments in rural Penwith parishes

 As a result local communities will gain a deeper understanding of their local landscape, by bringing them together and encouraging them to work across parish boundaries to survey and record what is important to them and what special features may be at risk if not captured through this work.